-Madrid in May is dominated by the San Isidro Festival, the city's biggest cultural event featuring daily bullfights for most of the month.
-However, the Spanish capital also hosts a variety of other events throughout the month.
+Madrid in May is dominated by the San Isidro Festival, which features daily bullfights for most of the month along with a variety of other events throughout the month.

 Dos de Mayo festival takes place on May 2 around the Plaza Dos de Mayo square in Malasaña, and the Madrid Open is the country's biggest tennis tournament, which will take place from May 4 to 13 at La Caja Mágica.
 Additionally, film buffs can enjoy Documenta Madrid, a documentary festival that takes place from May 3 to 13, 2018.